We believe in objective measurement of support our patients goals and progress.

 Insurance Companies – Outcomes justify return on investment, which is especially important when determining coverage for intensive therapies.

 Physicians and Case Managers – Outcomes give them accurate, functional information on their patient’s status.
 This allows them to make critical decisions such as whether to continue with a particular intervention.
 Outcomes allow us at Rehab Without Walls to view our programs with a more objective eye, as well.
 We can see which interventions are most effective and the areas where individuals consistently score lower or higher.

 We measure outcomes using industry-standard guidelines that are relevant to the individual’s diagnosis.
 We collect outcomes data at various critical points, typically:

 - Discharge from rehab program

 - 1 year after discharge

 Collecting data this far after discharge allows us to see more than just a before-and-after picture.
-It also shows the durability of the outcomes.
-The more durable the outcomes, the better the client’s quality of life, the fewer emergency room visits and rehospitalizations, and the better the return on the time, money and other resources invested in the patient’s rehabilitation.
+It shows the durability of the outcomes.
+The more durable the outcomes, the better quality of life, fewer emergency room visits and rehospitalizations, and the better the return on the time, money and other resources invested in the individual’s rehabilitation.